hassanjardali/MPC_for_Lateral_Control_with_Acados/README.md

+# MPC for Lateral Control

+Hi, this a lightweight python-based simulator that includes the planner and controller used in our paper.

-# Project Dependencies and Instructions
+## Project Dependencies and Instructions

 ## Dependencies